Chapter 1: Overview

 A complete package of benefits, grants, loans, and educational opportunities is attached to this document, along with forms NIN-C-3 (Educational Commissariat Approval Form) and CMS-443 (Waiver of Rights , Manswell State Security Act Addenda).
 This can be found in the 'LEGAL' tab.

 Additional information can be found in your Alliance Infantryman's Uplifting Primer.
 (SAP-0101)

 Structure of the Systems Alliance – Earth and its proud sisters, the colonies

-Membership in the SA is broken down into Membership Tiers.
+Membership in the SA at the system or planetary level is broken down into Membership Tiers.
 A tier is defined by the length of time a member state (be that a nation or a colony world) has agreed with and submitted to the entire Charter of the Systems Alliance, including all tax obligations, legal considerations, and commissariat oversight.

 As of this printing, the charter member nations that form the SA include : USA, Canada, Mexico, China, Japan, Russia, England, France, Egypt, Israel, Saudi Arabia, Australia, Argentina, South Africa, Thailand, India, Germany, and Italy.
 Combined, the member nations on Earth provide thirty five percent of the minimum tax funding required to support the SA on a yearly basis.

 The full roster of member colonies as of this printing includes: Setras, Terra Nova, Mindoir, Bekenstein, Hostins V, Watson, Benning and Arcturus Station.
 The charter member colonies collectively provide 40% of the funding to the Systems Alliance.